 In the age of outsourcing, flexibility becomes a watchword for competitiveness.
 OEMs operating in a build-to-order environment face considerable external fluctuations that they pass down their supply chains.
 Consequently, lower-tier suppliers who contribute to a manufacturer's efficiency and success face a difficult situation.
 This study explores the supplier's viewpoint.
 Its focus is on the premise that being highly flexible is not always in the supplier¿s interest: a supplier must know when to refuse certain relational demands imposed on him by all-powerful buyers and know when to become a dissident.
 Therefore, the goal of this paper is to propose a conceptual model identifying the sources of supplier dissidence with regard to customer's requirements for increased levels of flexibility.
 Link to the article

 DONADA, C. and DOSTALER, I. (2010).
 A Model of Supplier Dissidence in Flexible Vertical Partnerships.
-Journal of General Management, 35(3), pp. 25-39.
+Journal of General Management, 35(3), pp. 25-40.